utkarshsrivastava/Problems/README.md

 # Problems
-Some puzzle solving in java and scripting
+Some basic puzzle solving in java